Valeryo145/HTML-CSS-Portfolio/README.md

 # HTML-CSS-Portfolio

-<<<<<<< HEAD
-Web craeted to represent a portfolio of a potenrial employee.
-This will show work, exaples of solutions and contact info.
+Web craeted to represent a portfolio of a potential employee.
+This will show work, examples of solutions and contact info.

-02 Advanced CSS: Portfolio
+# Advanced CSS: Portfolio

 User Story
 AS AN employer
-I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position Acceptance Criteria
+I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position

+Acceptance Criteria
 Here are the critical requirements necessary to develop a portfolio that satisfies a typical hiring manager’s needs:

-GIVEN I need to sample a potential employee's previous work WHEN I load their portfolio
+# GIVEN I need to sample a potential employee's previous work
+WHEN I load their portfolio
 THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them
 WHEN I click one of the links in the navigation